Nethereum/Nethereum.Docs/docs/azure/set-up-blockchain-on-azure.md

 author: "Gaël Blanchemain"
 date: "February 12, 2018"
 ---
-# Setting-up Blockchain on Azure
+# Setting-up an Ethereum Blockchain on Azure

 Nethereum supports Microsoft Azure, the below will show you how to deploy a private Blockchain on Azure and start interacting with it: